-Climate change in Hawai`i is expected to result in increasing temperatures and varying precipitation through the twenty-first century.
+Climate change in Hawaiʻi is expected to result in increasing temperatures and varying precipitation through the twenty-first century.
 Already, high elevation areas have experienced rapidly increasing temperatures and there has been an increase in the frequency of drought across the Islands.
-These climatic changes could have significant impacts on Hawai`i’s plants and animals.
+These climatic changes could have significant impacts on Hawaiʻi’s plants and animals.
 Changes in temperature and moisture may make current habitat no longer suitable for some species, and could allow invasive species to spread into new areas.

 Information on how climate change may alter plant distributions, including those of endangered and culturally-significant species, is required for effective management of the park’s ecosystems into the future.
-The results of this project will help park managers overcome one of the greatest hurdles facing resource managers today – developing climate adaptation strategies in the face of an uncertain future.
+The results of this project can help park managers overcome one of the greatest hurdles facing resource managers today – developing climate adaptation strategies in the face of an uncertain future.